-Rear Park Assist Disabled
+Park Assist System Off

-ParkSense® will indicate a detected obstacle by showing three solid arcs and will produce a 1⁄2 second tone.
+The system will indicate a detected obstacle by showing three solid arcs and will produce a one-half second tone.
 As the vehicle moves closer to the object the EVIC display will show fewer arcs and the sound tone will change from slow, to fast, to continuous.